universal-ctags/ctags/docs/man/ctags.1.rst

 CREDITS
 -------
-This version of ctags (Universal-ctags) derived from the repository, known as **fishman-ctags**, started by Reza Jelveh.
+This version of ctags (Universal Ctags) derived from the repository, known as **fishman-ctags**, started by Reza Jelveh.

 Some parsers are taken from **tagmanager** of **Geany** (https://www.geany.org/)